Editas Pursuing CRISPR: A Speculative Gem

 Editas is a leading member of the cabal of biotech stocks pursuing the CRISPR Holy Grail.

-CRISPR is the acronym for "clustered regularly interspersed short palindromic repeats".
+CRISPR is the acronym for "clustered regularly interspaced short palindromic repeats".
 CRISPR is but one of a clutch of gene editing techniques with equally challenging names such as "zinc fingers", TALENS, and IPS cells.

 CRISPR is a particularly elegant and powerful solution to the gene editing puzzle.
 Scientific American provides an excellent overview of the process as follows: